rarimo/relayer-svc/README.md

 sh build.sh
 ```

-It will build the image with the tag `near-saver-svc:latest` which could be used to run the service locally via
+It will build the image with the tag `relayer-svc:latest` which could be used to run the service locally via
 Docker or Docker-Compose.

 ## License